-You can’t spend time in Kobe and not try the famous Kobe beef, one of the most delicious and expensive type of wagyu beef in Japan!
-Only cattle that meets the very strict criteria by the Kobe Beef Marketing & Distribution Association can call themselves and be served as Kobe beef.
-You will definitely be surprised how tender and flavourful the beef is!
+You can’t spend time in Kobe and not try the famous Kobe beef, one of the most delicious and expensive types of wagyu beef in Japan!
+Only cattle that meet the very strict criteria by the Kobe Beef Marketing & Distribution Association can call themselves and be served as Kobe beef.
+You will definitely be surprised how tender and flavorful the beef is!

 There is of course a great number of restaurants serving Kobe beef in Kobe.
 Our recommendation is “TOR ROAD STEAK AOYAMA”, a small but welcoming restaurant with friendly and hospitable staff.
 Here you can enjoy Kobe beef at an affordable price.
 We recommend reserving your table as they get really crowded even on weekdays.

 10. Maya-san (Mt.
 Maya) – incomparable night view